 For physical well-being: Eat balanced meals

 Make a commitment to nourish your body!
-A balanced meal, as we learned in school, includes some form of carbohydrates (found in rice, wheat, pasta, potatoes, etc.), protein (legumes, vegetables, chicken, fish, eggs), fats (found in oil, butter, nuts, meat, etc.), and vitamins and minerals (found in milk and fresh fruits and vegetables).
+A balanced meal, as we learned in school, includes some form of carbohydrates (found in rice, wheat, pasta, potatoes, etc.), protein (legumes, vegetables, chicken, fish, eggs), fats (found in the oil, butter, nuts, meat, etc.), and vitamins and minerals (found in milk and fresh fruits and vegetables).

 Incorporate these items in your meals to ensure you eat 3 balanced meals.
 If your meals are very imbalanced at the moment, start by having at least one balanced meal each day.